 The Sponsor has completed the Project Safety and Security Management Plan (SSMP) and provided the SSMP to the PMOC on April 17, 2023, and the PMOC completed its review.
-Refer to the Project Management Plan and Subplans discussion in Section 2.3 of this report for the status of the SSMP.
+See Project Management Plan and Subplans discussion in Section 2.3 of this report for the status of the SSMP.